bobwallis/Blueline/README.md

 to regenerate the assets.
 Running `gulp watch` in a terminal will watch for changes to these files and rebuild on-demand, which is helpful.

+Running `./test` will run PHPUnit to execute the tests under `./tests/`.
+You might want to launch XDebug before running.
+I'm definitely not as diligent at creating unit tests as I should be, a lot of things don't have a test.

 ## 4) Maintain